viky-ai/website/doc/how-to/work-collaboratively/index.md

 <aside class="primary">
   <p>
-    When an agent has a public visibility, defining collaborators with only show rights is not interesting.
+    When an agent has a public visibility, defining collaborators with only "show" rights is not interesting.
 Indeed, public visibility gives reading access to all users of the platform.
   </p>
 </aside>

 ## Transfert your agent ownership

 An agent can have only one owner.
-However, as an owner you can transfer your agent ownership at any time.
+However, as an owner, you can transfer your agent ownership at any time.
 To do this, access the dedicated form by clicking on the "Transfer ownership" button.

 ![Agent overview screenshot, focus on Transfert ownership button](img/05_transfert_btn.png "Access to the dedicated form by clicking on the "Transfer ownership" button")